Free-Geek/JavaScript/README.md

 ### Coins, Completed

-So using this tool, we can change the code to:
+So using these new tools, we can change the code to:

 ``` JavaScript
 function coins(amount, value) {